Security-Onion-Solutions/securityonion-docs/cases.rst

 Events
 ------

 On the Events tab, you can see any events that have been escalated to the case.
+This could be :ref:`suricata` alerts, network metadata from :ref:`suricata` or :ref:`zeek` or endpoint logs.

 .. image:: images/cases-events.png
   :target: _images/cases-events.png